 Most of us have used a credit card at some point in our lives, and we all know how easily it can lead to a serious debt situation.
-Perhaps there’s a holiday, children’s’ clothes, a wedding, presents, food or something else to be paid for.
+Perhaps there’s a holiday, children’s clothes, a wedding, presents, food or something else to be paid for.
 The point is that most people have been there and ended up borrowing to pay for the things they needed.

-However, it’s easy to forget how quickly one can find themselves spiralling downwards under the pressure of living expenses and debt obligations.
+It’s easy to forget how quickly one can find themselves spiralling downwards under the pressure of living expenses and debt obligations.
 Nothing can prepare you for how suddenly debt can take over your life and the real stress it can cause.